-The Company, through its inclusion in the return of the Ultimate Parent, is under continuous examination by the Internal Revenue Service (the "IRS") and other tax authorities in certain states and localities in which it has significant business operations, such as New York.
+The Company, through its inclusion in the return of the Ultimate Parent, is routinely under examination by the IRS and other tax authorities in certain states and localities in which the Company has significant business operations, such as New York.

-The Company believes that the resolution of these tax examinations will not have a material effect on the statement of financial condition although a resolution could have a material impact on the statement of operations and on the effective tax rate for any period in which such resolutions occur.
+The Company believes that the resolution of these tax examinations will not have a material effect on the statement of financial condition.

-13. Regulatory Requirements
+14. Regulatory Requirements